 Sarah Mercer did an excellent plenary talk at IATEFL 2017 about psychologically wise teachers.
 The third section includes tips on how to look after yourself.
 OUP have a webinar called ‘Destress your classroom: stress management and wellbeing for teachers and students‘.

 Burnout is also an issue which can affect people in many professions, particularly the so-called ‘caring professions’.
 Clare Maas has quotes from various teachers on avoiding burnout, and a list of tips and suggestions, of which I think the final paragraph is particularly useful.
 Roseli Serra describes her experience and those of teachers she has interviewed, then offers advice on how to reduce the likelihood of burnout happening to you.
 Andrea Camara also has advice about how to reduce the stressors in your life that may lead to burnout.
 Chris Mares, Theodora Papapanagiotou and a teacher with ADHD also contributed articles to the iTDi (International Teacher Development Institute) issue on Mental Health at the same time.
+Marc Jones is blogging about his ADHD and how it affects his life and his job as an English teacher.
 Other people who have talked about their experiences of mental health issues as English language teachers include Lizzie Pinard, and the podcasters at TEFLology.
+Lizzie has also summarised a workshop she attended on promoting positive mental health, particularly for LGBT+ people, but with tips that everyone should find useful.

 If you’d like to discuss mental health with your students, AllAtC has a B2+ level lesson plan based around mental health and employment.
 The Mental Health Friendly Initiative has run competitions for mental health lesson plans, though I’m not sure if they’re available to download.
 They have various resources for promoting social inclusion on their blog (thanks for recommending it Phil).